Skip to Content

 Expert Tips

-- For best results, rest the batter in the fridge overnight to develop the flavor.
-If you don’t have time for that, let it rest at room temperature for at least 30 minutes at minimum.
+• Let the batter rest.
+For the best results, refrigerate the batter overnight.
+If you’re short on time, let it rest at room temperature for at least 30 minutes before baking.

 Serving Suggestions

-- Refrigerate: Store the leftovers in an airtight container lined with a paper towel for 3-4 days.
+• Refrigerate: Store the leftovers in an airtight container lined with paper towels on the counter for 3-4 days.

-- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag.
-Keto Yorkshire puddings freeze for three months.
+• Freeze: Let the puddings cool and transfer them to a freezer-safe container or bag.
+Store the Keto Yorkshire puddings in the freezer for 2-3 months.

-- Reheat: Warm the leftovers in the oven at 400°F (204°C) until heated.
-You can warm them in the microwave, but they won’t be as crispy.
+• Reheat: Warm the leftovers in the oven at 400°F (204°C) for 5-6 minutes.
+You can warm them in the microwave, but they will lose their crispness.

 Frequently Asked Questions